berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section03 Data-Directed Programming.md

 ## What is Data-Directed-Programming?

+**You must load and run the following file to complete this section.
+Don't worry about what's defined in there.**

+    cp ~cs61as/lib/data_directed_programming.rkt .

 Data-directed programming is a means to increase the flexibility of your code by modularizing data typing even further.
 Instead of controlling information regarding data types and operators(procedures) inside functions using `cond` clauses, we record this information in a data structure that we can add to and retrieve from.
 You are given tools to do so: `put` to set up the data structure and `get` to examine it.
 Intuitively, we're simply adding entries into a table-like data structure.